harry511/Backbase_Assignment/README.md

    * how to access the generated report

 ### Nice to have
+* Suggestions for improvements
+* Toggle for on/off headless execution for the front-end tests
+* CI/CD scripts in any tool (Jenkins, GitHub Actions, GitLab CI, Travis CI, etc..)
+* Add more tests in addition to mandatory ones that will show us how do you approach test automation, which cases prefer to automate, why
 * Framework modules that can demonstrate your skills in the design and implementation of testing frameworks, e.g. layers, design patterns, or other architectural decisions.
 Please hold the balance of solution complexity vs tasks being solved, do not overengineer
-* CI/CD scripts in any tool (Jenkins, GitHub Actions, GitLab CI, Travis CI, etc..)
-* Toggle for on/off headless execution for the front-end tests
-* Suggestions for improvements

 ### We will not accept
 * Use of record & play tools to generate both API and Web automated tests